Ideas-on-Stage/ideasonstage.com/content/client-success-stories/_index.en.md

 +++
 uuid			= "D2521AAF-C972-41E3-AFF9-19D92276BA0C"
 draft 			= false
-title 			= "Services"
-description		= "Presentation creation, business events, public speaking training and coaching" weight			= 4 categories		= [ "Training & Workshops" ]
-showrefs		= false
+title 			= "Client Success Stories" description		= "See what our clients say about us and how we helped them." weight			= 4 categories		= [ "Training & Workshops" ] showrefs		= false